jamesbrannon98/SavingsAccount/README.md

 This is a simple Java program that saves an account balance internally, and then recalculates the balance of the savings account each month with compound interest.

+This project was primarily created to soldify my understanding of classes in an object oriented language.

 In order to test this project, two accounts were setup with a balance of $2000 and $3000.
 The interest rate was set to 4%, and the compound interest was calculated over 12 months.
 The interest rate was then changed to 5%, and the balances were updated for a 13th month.
 The ouput when run is as follows: